postmanlabs/labs-docs/legacy-documentation/v5/postman_for_publishers/run_button/environments_run_button.md

 ## Environments, variables, and the Run in Postman button

 You can leverage environments in Postman to keep your collections DRY by saving variables that you use repeatedly.
-When you include an environment with the collections that you share with your teammates and customers, they can input their own variable values in the environment template.
+When you include an environment with the collections that you share with your teammates and customers, they can replace the "current" variable values stored in the environment with their own variable values.
 This helps them work just as efficiently, and with information that's relevant to their work.

 For example, if you have a request in your collection that requires a username and password and everyone on your team has their own credentials, they can use variables for the credentials, allowing everyone to work with the request and share the collection without sharing their personal information.

-Find out more about how to create [environment templates](https://learning.postman.com/docs/postman/variables-and-environments/variables/).
+Find out more about [environments and variables](https://learning.postman.com/docs/postman/variables-and-environments/variables/).

 When you [create a Run in Postman button](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/creating-run-button/) for your API documentation, website, or GitHub repo, you can include an environment that will open along with your collection when someone clicks your button.

-> If you're using the dynamic (HTML) button, you can work with the [Run in Postman API](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/run-button-API/) to alter your button's behavior.
+> If you're using the dynamic (HTML) button, you can use the [Run in Postman API](https://learning.postman.com/docs/postman-for-publishers/run-in-postman/run-button-API/)to alter your button's behavior.
 You can use the button to create environments, modify an environment, or segregate environments.

 ## Use the Run in Postman button to include an environment with your shared collections